 - Pay for performance.
 As previously discussed, a significant portion of executive pay is not guaranteed, but rather tied to key financial metrics that are disclosed to our stockholders. - Mitigate undue risk in compensation programs.
-The executive compensation program includes features that reduce the possibility of the NEOs, either individually or as a group, making excessively risky business decisions that could maximize short-term results at the expense of longer-term value - Balance of short-term and long-term incentives.
-Our incentive programs are designed to provide an appropriate balance of annual and longer-term incentives. - Capped award payouts.
-Amounts or shares that can be earned under the Annual Incentive Program, as well as under the longer-term performance share and LTIP performancebased stock option and restricted stock awards, are capped. - Share ownership guidelines.
-There are restrictions on sales of vested awards until a NEO has attained ownership of the Company's stock as follows: CEO five times base salary; SVPs three times base salary; and Vice Presidents ("VPs") two times base salary. - Include double-trigger change in control provisions.
-Our Change in Control Plan for officers is a "double-trigger" arrangement, requiring change in control and a subsequent termination of employment. - Include recoupment, non-compete, and other forfeiture provisions in our equity award agreements and Annual Incentive Program.
-Our Annual Incentive Program and equitybased compensation agreements contain certain recoupment, non-compete, and other forfeiture provisions that will allow the Company to cancel all or any outstanding portion of equity awards and recover the payouts under the Annual Incentive Program, gross value of any vested restricted shares, or profits from exercises of options. - Utilize an independent compensation consulting firm.
+The executive compensation program includes features that reduce the possibility of the NEOs, either individually or as a group, making excessively risky business decisions that could maximize short-term results at the expense of longerterm value. - ☑ Balance of short-term and long-term incentives.
+Our incentive programs are designed to provide an appropriate balance of annual and longer-term incentives. - ☑ Capped award payouts.
+Amounts or shares that can be earned under the annual incentive program, as well as under the longer-term performance share and LTIP performance-based stock option and restricted stock awards, are capped. - ✓ Share ownership guidelines.
+There are restrictions on sales of vested awards until a NEO has attained ownership of the Company's stock as follows: CEO - six times base salary; SVPs - three times base salary; and Vice Presidents ("VPs") - two times base salary. - ☑ Include double-trigger change in control provisions.
+Our Change in Control Plan for officers is a "double-trigger" arrangement, requiring change in control and a subsequent termination of employment. - Include recoupment, non-compete, and other forfeiture provisions in our annual incentive program and equitybased compensation agreements.
+Our annual incentive program and equity-based compensation agreements contain certain recoupment, non-compete, and other forfeiture provisions that will allow the Company to cancel all or any outstanding portion of equity awards and recover the payouts under the annual incentive program, gross value of any vested restricted shares, vested performance shares, or profits from exercises of options. - ☑ Utilize an independent compensation consulting firm.
 The G&C Committee benefits from its utilization of an independent compensation consulting firm, which provides no other services to the Company.